seattletimes/newsapps-brownbag/src/slides.md

 ## What we *don't* need

-* Real-time updates
 * Programming or data-crunching
 * Heavy conceptualization
+* Lots of last minute changes or new ideas

-Nothing is free, but we're here to help, not make more work for you!
+We're here to help, not make more work for you!

 </section>